 Antenatal classes help you to prepare for labour, the birth of your baby and becoming a parent.

-Talk to your GP, midwife or your public health nurse about classes that are available in your area.
+Talk to your GP, midwife or your public health nurse about where to find information to help you prepare for the birth of your baby and becoming a parent.

 Topics covered in antenatal classes

-Topics can be anything from what happens during labour and birth to parking and visiting times at the hospital.
+Topics can be anything from how to know you are in labour, what happens during labour to visiting times at the hospital.

 Examples of topics are: